NTK-DFL: Enhancing Decentralized Federated Learning in Heterogeneous Settings via Neural Tangent Kernel: Additional Experimental Details

 \subsection{Baselines}

 NTK-FL is the only centralized baseline that we compare with.
-We choose a part rate which ensures that the busiest node in the centralized setting is no busier than the busiest decentralized setting.
-By busier, we mean the degree of the node or number of clients communicating with it.
-We note that NTK-FL is not an upper bound in this case due to the comparison being founded on node busyness.
-Evaluating NTK-FL in the same setting as the table in Figure \ref{fig:fashion_mnist_convergence}, NTK-FL converges to threshold accuracy in 73, 85, and 180 communication rounds for heterogeneity settings IID, $\alpha=0.5$, and $\alpha=0.1$ respectively.
-D-PSGD is one of the first decentralized, parallel algorithms for distributed machine learning that allows nodes to only communicate with neighbors.
-DFedAvg adapts FedAvg to the decentralized setting, and DFedAvgM makes the use of SGD-based momentum and extends DFedAvg.
+We choose a per-round client fraction that ensures that the busiest node in the centralized setting is no busier than the busiest decentralized setting.
+By busier, we mean the degree of the node or the number of clients communicating with it.
+We note that NTK-FL is not an upper bound in this case due to the comparison being founded on node busyness, which disadvantages a centralized approach where all communication happens through a single, centralized node.
+Evaluating NTK-FL in the same setting as the table in Figure \ref{fig:fashion_mnist_convergence}, NTK-FL converges to threshold accuracy in 73, 85, and 180 communication rounds for heterogeneity settings IID, $\alpha=0.5$, and $\alpha=0.1$, respectively.
+D-PSGD \citep{d-psgd} is one of the first decentralized, parallel algorithms for distributed machine learning that allows nodes to only communicate with neighbors.
+DFedAvg \citep{dfedavg} adapts FedAvg to the decentralized setting, and DFedAvgM makes the use of SGD-based momentum and extends DFedAvg.
 Both use multiple local epochs between communication rounds, like vanilla FedAvg.
-DisPFL is a personalized federated learning approach that aims to train a global model and personalize it to each client with a local mask.
+DFedSAM \citep{dfedsam} incorporates the SAM algorithm \citep{sam} into the DFL process.
+DisPFL \citep{dispfl} is a personalized federated learning approach that aims to train a global model and personalize it to each client with a local mask.
 In order to make the comparision fair, we report the accuracy of the global model on our test set.